 Provided you are practicing safe bed-sharing, co-sleeping with your little one can have many benefits – not the least being that you get better sleep.

 If you’re excluded from bed-sharing by any of the safe sleeping guidelines, you can still gain most of the benefits.

-You can do this by having your baby in her own bed alongside yours, minimising delay in your response to feeding cues.
+You can leave your baby in her own bed, alongside yours; this will minimize the delay in your response to her feeding cues.